The ICAS Council oversees the effective management and direction of the ICAS' affairs.

 - promoting and maintaining communication and engagement with ICAS members to ensure that their views and values are promoted.

-The ICAS Secretary is equivalent to being the company secretary and has the following areas of responsibility:
+The ICAS Secretary is the ICAS equivalent of a company secretary and has the following areas of responsibility:

 - ensuring that ICAS governance operates effectively and in accordance with the ICAS Rules and Regulations.

 - providing advice and guidance to the ICAS President, Council and the various boards and committees on their respective delegated responsibilities.

 - arranging the annual general meeting and any special general meeting of ICAS members that may require to be convened.